hande-qmc/hande/documentation/manual/input/calcs/dmqmc.rst

     Optional.
 Default: false.

-    Print out the ground-state RDM to file at the end of each beta loop.
+    Print out the ground-state RDM to a file at the end of each beta loop.
 The file contains the trace of the RDM in the first line followed by elements of the upper triangle of the RDM labelled by their index.